pengqiannan/Modeling-bacterial-interactions/code/README.md

 - **DADA2**: R scripts for processing 16S rRNA gene sequences.

-- **Memote**: Models were converted from xls format to sbml format for memote analysis.
+- **Memote**: Models were converted from excel format to SBML format for memote analysis.

 - **pFBA**: Parsimonious flux balance analysis.
 Simulate the growth of model combinations and find the exchange fluxes.